Olivier-Boudeville/OSDL-Snake/yag/README.FIRST.txt

-Look at the doc directory !
+Please look at the doc directory first!